wso2/docs-apk/en/docs/control-plane/apk-as-gateway-in-apim/start-apk-cp-to-dp-k8s.md

         helm show values <repository-name>/apk-helm --version <version-of-APK> > kg-values.yaml
         ```

-4. Configuration required to add the Kubernetes Gateway as a gateway in `kg-values.yaml`
+4. Configure as required to add the Kubernetes Gateway as a gateway in `kg-values.yaml`

     - Add the following configuration under the `wso2.apk` section